RConradG/snake/README.md

 #  🐍 Snake 🐍

 🐍 Snake 🐍 is a video game with a rich history.
-Created in 1976 and originally titled Blockade, this simple, monochromatic video game started as a competitive two player game.
+Created in 1976 and originally titled "Blockade," this simple, monochromatic video game started as a competitive two player game.
 One player needed to survive longer than the other player.
-The game underwent several versions,from 3-d but the mobile version played on the Nokia mobile phone greatly popularized the game.
+The game underwent several versions,from 2-3 to 3-d, but the mobile version played on Nokia mobile phones popularized the game.
 It is said to have been installed on 350 million Nokia phones at one point, which, despite it's simplicity, solidified 🐍  Snake 🐍 's place as one of the most popular video games.

 ## What does this 🐍 Snake 🐍 version do?

 My one-player version of 🐍 Snake 🐍 is quite simple.
-By using the arrow keys on the keyboard, the player controls a "🐍 Snake 🐍" to eat food, elongating as it eats.
+By using the arrow keys on the keyboard, the player controls a "🐍 Snake 🐍" to eat food.
+The snake elongates as it eats.

 The player earns 10 points every time the 🐍 Snake 🐍 eats.
-The game also displays the score and high score that allow the player to keep track of the total points earned prior to the game ending, and the highest score earned throughout the gaming session, respectively.
+The game also displays the score and high score that allows the player to keep track of the total points earned prior to the game ending and the highest score earned throughout the gaming session, respectively.

 The 🐍 Snake 🐍 cannot hit the walls of the game board nor eat itself.
 If either occurs,